chrismonit/feedforward-heart-disease/cleveland/README.md

 <img src="../docs/cleveland/corr_mat_kendall.png" alt="Correlation matrix" width="600"/>
 </p>

-### Classification models
+### Binary classification neural network models

-aimed to make a classifier, binary classification task NB using all features
-Define notation for architectures, make clear tanh used
 #### Models
-Simple, fully connected architectures with units in hidden layers using hyperbolic tangent activation functions and the final output layer comprising a single sigmoid function unit.
+Simple, fully connected architectures with units in hidden layers using hyperbolic tangent ('tanh') activation functions and the final output layer comprising a single sigmoid function unit.
 The complexity of the networks ranged from no hidden units (i.e. logistic regression) to 2 hidden layers, comprising up to 16 units each.
+We use the notation 'n_m_1' to represent a network with two hidden layers comprising n and m units respectively, with a single sigmoid output unit.
 Weight and bias parameters were determined by 10,000 iterations of standard, batch gradient descent using the cross entropy cost function, with a range of learning rate (alpha) values.
 Frobenius norm (matrix L2 norm) regularisation for weight parameters was used to limit overfitting to training data, with a range of regularisation parameter (lambda) values.

 #### Model training and validation

+All 13 features were used, with categorical features transformed into multiple binary features using one hot encoding (see methods).
 20% of the total dataset was uniformly randomly subsampled, preserving the proportions of CHD and non-CHD cases, and reserved as a test set.
 The remaining 80% was used for hyperparameter tuning using 4-fold cross validation, by uniformly randomly subsampling 4 non-overlapping validation sets and for each of these using the remaining 3 folds for training each model, before measuring the models' performances on the given validation set.
 Proportions of CHD and non-CHD cases were preserved amongst folds.
 Area under the ROC curve (AUC) was chosen as a performance metric to compare models, as this summarises the compromise between a model's sensitivity and specificity.
 For each experimental condition the mean AUC was calculated across the 4 validation folds.

 The figures below summarise the influence of hyperparameters on mean ROC AUC from 4-fold cross validation, on both the training and validation sets, with over a range of hyperparameter values: